 ZZ9000 has two 32-bit ARM Cortex-A9 processor cores that run at 666 MHz.
 The system has access to 1 GB of DDR3 memory in total.
 A part of this memory is directly shared with the Amiga's chipset and 68000 familiy processor via the Zorro Bus.
 The Amiga RTG screens also occupy the same memory space, so both ARM and Amiga can draw pixels into graphics memory or read from it.
 Normally, a mini operating system called ZZ9000OS is running on ARM Core 1, and ARM Core 2 is idle.
 ZZ9000OS has the following functions:

-- Polls the Zorro bus in the FPGA fabric for events (writes, reads, or Amiga reset)

-- Receives and transmits Ethernet packages

-- Controls the DVI transmitter

-- Controls the USB port

-- Executes accelerated RTG drawing functions like fills, scrolling, text, patterns
+- Polls the Zorro bus in the FPGA fabric for events (writes, reads, or Amiga reset) - Receives and transmits Ethernet packages - Controls the DVI transmitter - Controls the USB port (not yet active, planned for a future software update) - Executes accelerated RTG drawing functions like fills and copies (scrolling)

 You can run custom code on ARM Core 2 by loading it into a place in shared memory and asking ZZ9000OS to jump into the code.
-On the ZZ9000 website (https://mntre.com/zz9000) you can download example progams and a simple SDK for writing your own ARMv7 applications, as well as the sources for ZZ9000OS.
+On the ZZ9000 website (https:// mntre.com/zz9000) you can download example progams and a simple SDK for writing your own ARMv7 applications, as well as the sources for ZZ9000OS.